A Makita circular saw; photo courtesy Kelly R. Smith

 DeWalt ranks high (disclaimer: its one of my favorite brands) and offers both conventional and the DeWalt track saw models.
 Festool does as well, but is more expensive.

 Bosch is also a very dependable power tool manufacturer.
-Makita has a solid reputation and tends to be a bit less expensive.
+Makita and Ryobi both have solid reputations and tend to be a bit less expensive.
 Finally, Black and Decker strikes a good balance between quality and price for most homeowners.